Auto Insurance Company Practices

 May I choose any repair shop?

 Yes, you can choose any repair shop you wish, and any attempt to direct you to a particular shop should be viewed skeptically.
-Often, the new car dealer may not have a collision repair shop and a car owner will be sent to one with which they have a contract.
-It's not a requirement that they have one.
+Often, a new car dealer won’t have a collision repair shop so they’ll send you to one they have a contract with.
+It’s not a requirement that they have a collision repair shop.

 How can I be sure that they are going to repair my vehicle with quality parts?